student-IH-labs-and-stuff/BER-DAFT-MAR21/Class Materials/ERD.md

 ### Transportation

-whats the average u bahn journey time between any two stations? which bus route has the most stops? are there parts of the city with more public transport options than others?
+* 1. whats the average u bahn journey time between any two stations?
+* 2. which bus route has the most stops?
+* 3. are there parts of the city with more public transport options than others?
-U: which routes are the more pleasant and /or scenic?
+* 4. U: which routes are the more pleasant and /or scenic?

 ### Restaurants

-which parts of the city have the most restaurants per sq km? where can a vegan burger restaurant be found, open on thursdays at 6pm? how many Vietnamese restaurants are there in Berlin?
+* 1. which parts of the city have the most restaurants per sq km?
+* 2. where can a vegan burger restaurant be found, with an opening time filter eg customer wants to visit on thursday at 6pm?
+* 3. how many Vietnamese restaurants are there in Berlin?
-U: which restaurants are good for big groups?
+* 4. U: which restaurants are good for big groups?

 ### Entertainment

-where are the biggest theatres in Berlin? how many cinemas are there? and what type are they? eg independent, chain, art-house which art galleries are open on Sundays?
+* 1. where are the biggest theatres in Berlin?
+* 2. how many cinemas are there? and what type are they? eg independent, chain, art-house
+* 3. which art galleries are open on Sundays?
-U: is the club scene in Berlin growing or contracting?
+* 4. U: is the danceclub scene in Berlin growing or contracting?

 #### - for tips on how to design an ERD, what symbols and connectors to use :